Presentation

 We have extended our technology to all supervised and deep learning algorithms, the main theoretical bottleneck having been successfully overcome.
 We are also aiming to implement our algorithms on hardware (SoC).

-We are also working on the industrialization of this technique and finding industrial collaborations.
-The scenario envisaged is as follows
+We are currently working on the industrialization of HbHAI.
+Industrial deployment is envisaged as follows

 In order to test HAI on Neural Network, we apply the Tensorflow/Keras deep learning technique proposed by Aurélien Géron in his book ``Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow’’ (3rd edition, chapter 10, Section Implementing MLPs with Keras).
 We did not tune the proposed algorithm with specific parameters yet.
 We just applied the algorithm on the HDAS-encrypted Fashion-MNIST dataset with the same parameters.